Dhanam (2008 film): Plot

 Some days later, Ananth and his family ask her why she began with prostitution.
-She says that her mother used to be a prostitute.
-Dhanam was the only child for her.
-Her mother wanted her to not follow her tracks and kept her as virgin.
-One day when her mother was very ill, a man fooled Dhanam by saying that he will take her to the hospital so that they can bring the doctor home, but raped her on the way.
-She began to have sex for money to save her sick mother, but unfortunately her mother died some days later.
+She says that her mother used to be a prostitute and Dhanam was the only child for her.
+Her mother wanted her to not follow her tracks and kept her as a virgin.
+One day when her mother was very ill, a man fooled Dhanam by saying that he will take her to the hospital so that they can bring the doctor home, but he raped her on the way.
+She began to have sex for money to save her sick mother, but unfortunately, her mother died some days later.
 Since Dhanam was too young and she did not have anyone to take care of her, she began with prostitution and settled down in Gandhi Theru.
-After hearing this Ananth and his family could understand her pain and ask for apology for not understanding her earlier.
+After hearing this, Ananth and his family could understand her pain and ask for an apology for not understanding her earlier.

-The next day Dhanam gets pregnant.
-During her pregnancy Vedhagiri tries to make a deal with Dhanam, but she refuses again.
+The next day, Dhanam gets pregnant.
+During her pregnancy, Vedhagiri tries to make a deal with Dhanam, but she refuses again.
 This begins to happen often.
 Dhanam keeps this secretly from her husband and in-laws because they have a lot of respect for him.
 Dhanam later gives birth to a baby girl.
 After the birth, the family begins to go through a hard time.
 They ask Vedhagiri to check the horoscope and find out why this happens.
 Vedhagiri says that the time the baby was born was not good.
 He says that the baby has to die or everyone in the family will die within a year.
-The family keep this secret for Dhanam and kill the baby by feed it with poison.
-Some days after the death of her child, Dhanam finds out that her in-laws were behind of the murder.
-Dhanam who saw her daughter as her mother, becomes stressed and Grieves over her dead baby.
-The flashback ends with that Dhanam killing her husband, her in-laws and Vedhagiri by give them food with poison.
+The family keeps this secret for Dhanam and kills the baby by feeding it with poison.
+Some days after the death of her child, Dhanam finds out that her in-laws were behind the murder.
+Dhanam, who saw her daughter as her mother, becomes stressed and grieves over her dead baby.
+The flashback ends with Dhanam killing her husband, in-laws and Vedhagiri by giving them poisoned food.

-The cop and his assistant go to the cop and the judge who closed the case of the murder of Dhanam's husband, her in-laws and the priest and have a conversation about the case.
+The cop and his assistant go to the cop and the judge who closed the case of the murder of Dhanam's husband, her in-laws and Vedhagiri and have a conversation about the case.
 The cop and the assistant asked the cop and the judge about their opinion.
-They both said that Dhanam is innocent.
-She just showed the anger a mom has.
-The film ends with that the cop and the assistant close the case and let Dhanam go.
+They both said that Dhanam is innocent and just showed the anger a mom has.
+The film ends with the cop and the assistant closing the case and letting Dhanam go.